skbormann/stata-tools/sgpv/README.md

 * Version 0.90 : Initial Github release

 ### sgpvalue
+*Version 1.06  13.02.2022:
+	* Fixed a bug when variables as input with only one null-hypothesis is used, but only a few observations exist. ///
+	* Fixed a bug which prevented one of the examples from the help file to run.
 * Version 1.05  01.11.2020:
     * Fixed a bug in an input check which made it impossible to use missing values as input for one-sided intervals.
     * Fixed a bug which set delta incorrectly when calculating the deltagap for one-sided intervals.
 * Version 1.04  01.07.2020:
 	* Added/improved support matrices as inputs for options "esthi" and "estlo".
 	* Noshow-option now works as expected.